 Alaska is called the “Last Frontier” for good reason, and A&M RV Center helps you explore this vast, gorgeous landscape from the homelike comfort of an RV rental.
 Offering convenient travel options and reliable motorhomes, our RV dealership knows exactly what travelers need on their adventure.
-We provide RV rentals, RV sales, service and repair, and so much more.
+We provide RV rentals, RV sales and so much more.
 When you rent an RV in Alaska, you’ll get acquainted with the last frontier in an unforgettable way.

 For most who aspire to RV through Alaska, it’s the of travel and exploration components that are most intriguing.
 Many plan their trip in great detail, while others choose to “go with the flow” and take a more spontaneous approach.
 Whichever suits your style, an RV rental is the best way to explore the state’s scenic wonders.